CalemS/Crypt0z/README.md

 The `master` branch is regularly built and tested, but is not guaranteed to be completely stable.
-[Tags](https://github.com/calems/crypt0z/tags) are created regularly to indicate new official, stable release versions of Crypt0z.
+[Tags](https://github.com/calems/crypt0z/tags) are created regularly to indicate new official, stable release versions of Zerozed.

 Testing
 -------